Rules and Procedures

 Inclement Weather Policy:

-The intent of the TGF is to play all competitions as scheduled.
-Any decisions regarding weather delays and/or cancellations will be made on-site the day of each event by the TGF Tournament Staff in conjunction with the Golf Course Superintendent, the golf course Professionals and current weather forecasts.
+The intent of the TJGT is to play all competitions as scheduled.
+Any decisions regarding weather delays and/or cancellations will be made on-site the day of each event by the TJGT Tournament Staff in conjunction with the Golf Course Superintendent, the golf course Professionals and current weather forecasts.
 No make-ups are available.
-The TGF is not responsible for the weather and everything possible is done to complete an event, even if we have to reduce the number of holes of a stipulated round.
+The TJGF is not responsible for the weather and everything possible is done to complete an event, even if we have to reduce the number of holes of a stipulated round.
 There are no refunds for weather related shortened tournaments.

 Playoffs and Order of Finish:

 Awards will be given to players in each division for first place, second and third place finishes.
 In the event of ties, award recipients will be determined according to TGF playoff provisions.

 No Cards, No Shows & Withdrawals:

 Players that fail to show up for an event (No Show) and those that don't turning a scorecard (No card) or those that withdraw after play has begun inconvenience other players and keep other players from participating in some events.
-Players that don't show up for a tournament without notifying TGF Headquarters (NS), players that play in a tournament and don't turn in a scorecard (NC) and players that withdraw without a valid medical excuse will have a score of 100 used to calculate their scoring averages for that event.
-The TGF reserves the right to place offenders at the bottom of priority listings for future tournament entries.
+Players that don't show up for a tournament without notifying TJGT Headquarters (NS), players that play in a tournament and don't turn in a scorecard (NC) and players that withdraw without a valid medical excuse will have a score of 100 used to calculate their scoring averages for that event.
+The TJGT reserves the right to place offenders at the bottom of priority listings for future tournament entries.
 Extenuating circumstances and unique situations will be evaluated on an individual basis.

 Discontinuance of Play: